u-boot/u-boot/doc/board/starfive/milk-v_mars_cm.rst

 The variable *$fdtfile* is used in the boot process to automatically load a device-tree provided by the operating system.
-For details of the boot process refer to the :doc:`U-Boot Standard Boot <../../../develop/bootstd>` description.
+For details of the boot process refer to the :doc:`/develop/bootstd/index` description.

 Boot source selection